taichi-dev/taichi/docs/utilities.rst

     compute()

+The other logging functions below **are all similar to** ``ti.info``.
+They can all print out when the logging level is set to be lower than they required, respectively.

 .. function:: ti.warn(info)

     :parameter info: (string) logging info

-    Print the input string in yellow color to stdout **only in Taichi-scope**, when the logging level is lower or equal to ``ti.WARN``.

 .. function:: ti.debug(info)

     :parameter info: (string) logging info

-    Print the input string in blue color to stdout **only in Taichi-scope**, when the logging level is lower or equal to ``ti.DEBUG``.

 .. function:: ti.trace(info)

     :parameter info: (string) logging info

-    Print the input string in green color to stdout **only in Taichi-scope**, only when the logging level is equal to ``ti.TRACE``.

 .. function:: ti.error(info)

     :parameter info: (string) logging info

-    This function prints the input string in red color to stdout in any logging level and **only in Taichi-scope**.
+    This function prints the input string in any logging level and **crashes the program**.

 .. warning::